 All very enjoyable and deserving of a contribution to the inevitable hat that any self-respecting busker has to hand.
 So relax and take in the shows.

-Check the official website for the full programme (once it becomes available).
+Check the official website for confirmation of future dates and the full programme (once it becomes available).

 Expect dozens of performers across numerous genres: everything from aerial acrobatics to musical jugglers.
-The previous Buskers Festival also featured a pop-up market that showcased the work of independent design labels and artists.
+The Buskers Festival typically also features a pop-up market that showcases the work of independent design labels and artists.

 How to get to the Buskers Festival